 Step 1: Prepare Your Workspace

-The first step is to prepare a clean and dry working area and put all the supplies in reach.
-Make sure that your soap molds are washed and dry.
-The moisture can influence the texture and the hardness of your final soap; therefore, everything should be as dry as possible.
-Prepare parchment paper or a cloth to protect the spills and simplify the cleaning.
-This preparation can assist you in working and avoid some mistakes during the work with hot melted soap, and ensure a safe and well-organized process of making the soap.
+The initial one is to clean the working place and place all the supplies within reach.
+Ensure that your molds of soap are washed and dry.
+The dampness has the ability to affect the feel of your final soap, as well as the hardness therein; hence, all should be as dry as possible.
+Get a piece of parchment paper or cloth in order to cover the spills so that the cleaning is easy.
+Such a preparation can help you to work and prevent some errors when working with the hot melted soap, and provide a safe and properly organized process of making the soap.

-Once the soap base is fully melted and smooth, remove it from the heat and allow it to cool for a minute so the essential oil doesn’t evaporate.
-Add 10–15 drops of sandalwood essential oil and stir gently to distribute the fragrance evenly.
-For additional skin benefits and natural color, sprinkle in sandalwood powder and mix thoroughly.
-If desired, add a teaspoon of carrier oil to enhance moisturizing properties.
-Mix slowly to avoid creating bubbles in the mixture.
+After the soap base is melted and smooth, take it off the heating unit and leave it to cool down for a minute without evaporating the essential oil.
+10-15 drops of sandalwood essential oil and gently stir the mixture to distribute the aroma of the essential oil evenly.
+Adding sandalwood powder to the mixture will add more skin benefits and a natural color.
+Add a teaspoon of carrier oil, if needed, to increase the level of moisturizing.
+Blend gently in order not to form bubbles in the mixture.

 Safety Precautions